thinkocapo/replay/README.md

 1. Enter your DSN's in `.env`
 ```
-// for the Tool Store data set (go build -o bin/event-to-sentry-toolstore *.go)
+// for the Tool Store data set
 DSN_JAVASCRIPT_SAAS=
 DSN_PYTHON_SAAS=

 or

-// for the Gateway/Microservices/Celery dataset (go build -o bin/event-to-sentry-tracing-example *.go)
+// for the Gateway/Microservices/Celery dataset
 DSN_PYTHON_GATEWAY=
 DSN_PYTHON_DJANGO=
 DSN_PYTHON_CELERY=

-// set this here as your default or pass it at runtime using --db=
+// set this here as your default or pass it at runtime using --db
 SQLITE=
 ```